healeycodes/simple-images-to-pdf/README.md

 Creates a single PDF file from multiple images.
 I wrote this to aid people who need to create PDFs from scanned-in files.

+Currently only works with JPG files but code is written to be highly extensible.

 A typical run looks like this:

 ```